noteable-io/platform-site/blog/2023-09-28-origami-openai/index.md

         fields[name] = (type_annotation, default_value)

+    schema = {}
-    # create the pydantic model and return its JSON schema
+    # create the pydantic model and return its JSON schema to pass into the 'parameters' part of the
+    # function schema used by OpenAI
     model = create_model(func.__name__, **fields)
-    schema = model.schema()
+    parameters = model.schema()
+    schema['parameters'] = parameters
+    # OpenAI needs 'name' instead of 'title'
+    schema['name'] = parameters.pop('title')
     # also make sure we have the description of the function
     schema['description'] = inspect.getdoc(func)
     return schema